-Besseggen ridge Hiking
+Besseggen Ridge Hiking Trail

-- Destination Jotunheimen
+- Destination: Jotunheimen National Park

-- Season June-September
+- Season: June-September

-- Elevation 1,100 meters
+- Elevation Gain: 1,080 meters

-- Duration 7-9 hours
+- Duration: 7-9 hours

-About Besseggen ridge
+About Besseggen Ridge

-Hiking the Besseggen ridge is very demanding.
-It takes roughly 6 to 7 hours to complete the ridge hike, not including breaks.
-Despite the challenging route, during the short hiking season from the end of June to mid-September, more than 30,000 hikers complete the trip making Besseggen one of the most trafficked hiking routes in Norway.
-The trail becomes extremely difficult in rainy weather, so make sure to look at the forecast and talk with locals and fellow hikers before embarking on the trek.
-Due to the short season, the trail is often very crowded.
-To avoid the masses, aim to hike on a weekday in September.
+Hiking the Besseggen Ridge is very demanding.
+It takes anywhere between 6 to 9 hours to complete the hike.
+Despite the challenging route, during the short hiking season from the end of June to mid-September, more than 60,000 hikers complete the trip.
+This makes Besseggen one of the most trafficked hiking routes in Norway.
+For a quieter hike, go early in the season or on a weekday in September.